RDatsenko/Country-Specific-Effects-of-Euro-Area-Monetary-Policy-The-Role-of-Sectoral-Differences/README.md

 These files contain codes and data for the replication of the FEDs note:

-**Ruslana Datsenko and Johannes Fleck: "Country-Specific Effects of Euro-Area Monetary Policy: The Role of Sectoral Differences"**
+**Datsenko, Ruslana, and Johannes Fleck (2024).
+"Country-Specific Effects of Euro-Area Monetary Policy: The Role of Sectoral Differences,"**
-Board of Governors of the Federal Reserve System, November 12, 2024
+FEDS Notes.
+Washington: Board of Governors of the Federal Reserve System, November 12, 2024,
 https://doi.org/10.17016/2380-7172.3649.

 Please cite the note when using the files.